srinjoyc/fcl-docs/README.md

 ## `fcl.currentUser().subscribe(callback)`

-Subscribe to changes in the currently authorized user.
-The callback will be called when the user authenticates and un-authenticates, making it easy to update the UI accordingly.
+The callback passed to subscribe will be called when the user authenticates and un-authenticates, making it easy to update the UI accordingly.

 ### Arguments